deeppavlov/AutoIntent/README.md

   -h, --help            show this help message and exit --config-path CONFIG_PATH
-                        Path to a yaml configuration file that defines the optimization search space.Omit this to use the default configuration.
+                        Path to a yaml configuration file that defines the optimization search space.
+Omit this to use the default configuration.
   --multiclass-path MULTICLASS_PATH
-                        Path to a json file with intent records.Set to "default" to use banking77 data stored within the autointent package.
+                        Path to a json file with intent records.
+Set to "default" to use banking77 data stored within the autointent package.
   --multilabel-path MULTILABEL_PATH
-                        Path to a json file with utterance records.Set to "default" to use dstc3 data stored within the autointent package.
+                        Path to a json file with utterance records.
+Set to "default" to use dstc3 data stored within the autointent package.
+  --test-path TEST_PATH
+                        Path to a json file with utterance records.
+Skip this option if you want to use a random subset of the training sample as test data.
   --db-dir DB_DIR       Location where to save chroma database file.
 Omit to
                         use your system's default cache directory.
   --logs-dir LOGS_DIR   Location where to save optimization logs that will be